sedyh/awesome-ebitengine/README.md

 * [open-diablo-2](https://github.com/OpenDiablo2/OpenDiablo2) - An ARPG game engine in the same vein of the 2000's games, and supports playing Diablo 2.
 * [worldwide](https://github.com/pokemium/worldwide) - A toy GameBoy Color emulator written in golang.
+* [feta-feles-remastered](https://github.com/TheTophatDemon/Feta-Feles-Remastered) - An eerie bullet hell shooter, featuring a small story based around your "pet cat".
+* [godanmaku](https://github.com/yohamta/godanmaku) - Simple shooting game using Ebiten and Golang.
+* [gosol](https://github.com/oddstream/gosol) - Polymorphic solitaire engine in Go+Ebiten.
+* [skulls](https://github.com/rootVIII/skulls) - A simple Columns-like strategy game developed in Golang with the Ebiten library (for Android).
 * [go-inovation](https://github.com/hajimehoshi/go-inovation) - Port of "INO VATION!
 2007".
 You are a wild boar.
 Collect the three sacred treasures!
 * [minesweeper-go](https://github.com/mevdschee/minesweeper.go) - Minesweeper game in Go that can compile to WASM (uses Ebiten v2).
 * [travel-game](https://github.com/danicat/travel-game) - A remake of an 80's card game classic "Around the World" (pt-br: "Volta ao Mundo").
 * [gcuk21](https://github.com/danicat/gcuk21) - A step-by-step guide to creating a remake of an 80's card game classic "Around the World".
 * [lost-the-plot](https://github.com/TheMightyGit/losttheplot-ggj21) - Twitchty action gun-play of "Guess Who?" combined with the casual of "Tomb Raider".
-* [zyko0-gameoff2021](https://github.com/Zyko0/GameOff2021) - This is a runner game made in Go with Ebiten engine.
+* [btod](https://github.com/Zyko0/GameOff2021) - This is a runner game made in Go with Ebiten engine.
 * [carotid-artillery](https://code.rocketnine.space/tslocum/carotidartillery) - A top-down twin-stick shooter.
 * [cr1ckt](https://github.com/sinisterstuf/cr1ckt) - Tap left and right to jump through the caves to the fruit ...as long as the game.

+### Applications

+*Other useful programs that use Ebiten*

+* [darktile](https://github.com/liamg/darktile) - A GPU rendered terminal emulator designed for tiling window managers.
+* [screenpos](https://github.com/barjoio/screenpos) - A simple way to get a position on your screen using your keyboard and the visual aid of a grid.